hndada/gosu/readme.md

 # gosu

-A classic rhythm game written in go with ebitengine
+Classic rhythm games written in go with Ebitengine

 # How to play
 Change the mode with `Ctrl`